 About Andalusite - History and Introduction

-Andalusite is named after Andalusia, the autonomous community of Spain where it was first discovered.
+Andalusite is named after Andalusia, the Spanish autonomous community where it was first discovered.
 Andalusite is an aluminum silicate, closely related to both silimanite and kyanite.
 In fact, all three minerals are polymorphs, which means they share the same chemical composition, but possess different crystal structures.
-Andalusite is a strikingly beautiful gem, but it is largely unknown to the general public and considered one of the lesser-known gem types in the trade.
+Andalusite is a strikingly beautiful gem, but it is largely unknown to the general public and considered to be one of the lesser-known gem types in the trade.

-Andalusite has a very distinct combination of colors, and a very pronounced level of pleochroism, which results in exhibition of different colors when viewed from different angles.
+Andalusite has a very distinct combination of colors, and a very pronounced level of pleochroism, which results in the exhibition of different colors when viewed from different angles.
 Andalusite most often occurs translucent to opaque, with transparent gemstone-quality specimens being very rare.
-For many years, andalusite has primarily been a collector's stone, but it has recently gained a lot of awareness and appreciation from the eyes of many jewelry designers.
-It is becoming increasingly more popular in jewelry lines and designs.
+For many years, andalusite has primarily been a collector's stone, but it has recently gained a lot of attention from many jewelry designers.
+It is becoming increasingly popular in jewelry designs.
 Andalusite possesses a good level of durability and hardness, making it suitable for any type of jewelry application.
-The attraction of andalusite is much owed to its play of colors from changes to its viewing angle.
+The attraction of andalusite is greatly owed to its play of color, which can be seen during changes in its viewing angle.
 Similar effects are also seen when lighting strikes the gem from different directions.

 Identifying Andalusite Back to Top

-There are only a few gem types that could be mistaken for andalusite, including tourmaline, chrysoberyl, sphene, smoky quartz or idocrase.
-Pleochroism in gems occur in varying strengths of weak, distinct or strong.
-Pleochroic effects result through the differing absorption of light rays and the phenomenon can only occur with doubly refractive crystals.
-Andalusite is considered strongly pleochroic, along with iolite, kyanite, kunzite, sphene and tanzanite.
-Andalusite has trichrois pleochroism; when light enters the stone, it is parted into three sections, each containing a portion of the visible spectrum.
-Some pleochroic gems, such as kunzite, possess dichoric pleochroism, which displays only two different colors.
+There are only a few gem types that could be mistaken for andalusite, including tourmaline, chrysoberyl, sphene, smoky quartz and idocrase.
+Pleochroism in gems occurs in varying strengths; weak, distinct or strong.
+Pleochroic effects are the result of differing absorption of light rays, and the phenomenon can only occur with doubly refractive crystals.
+Andalusite is considered to be strongly pleochroic, along with iolite, kyanite, kunzite, sphene and tanzanite.
+Andalusite has trichroic pleochroism; when light enters the stone, it is parted into three sections, each containing a portion of the visible spectrum.
+Some pleochroic gems, such as kunzite, possess dichroic pleochroism, which means that they display only two different colors.

 Andalusite Origin and Gemstone Sources Back to Top

 Andalusite typically occurs in placers, gneisses, and schists as a result of argillaceous sediment that has been metamorphosed.
-Andalusite rarely occurs in granite or pegmatites, but when they do, they tend to yield the largest crystals.
+Andalusite rarely occurs in granite or pegmatites, but it does, it tends to yield the largest crystals.
 Andalusite deposits can be found in many locations, including Australia, Brazil, Canada, Russia, Spain (Andalusia), Sri Lanka, Burma, Madagascar and the USA (California and Colorado).